 You should ask your landlord for permission if you want to make any changes to the house, such as decorating.

-If your landlord wants to visit the property, for example to carry out repairs, they need to give you at least 24 hours notice (except in emergencies) and visit during reasonable hours.
+If your landlord wants to visit the property, for example to carry out repairs, they need to give you at least 24 hours notice (except in emergencies) and visit during reasonable hours of the day.

 If you find the landlord (or anyone sent on their behalf) tries to visit without giving notice and it is not an emergency, you are within your rights to refuse entry.
-If this happens regularly contact us for advice.
+If this happens regularly, you should contact your landlord in writing to reiterate the terms of your tenancy agreement.